vydra/climate_house/README.md

 # Climate House
-A house that can survive hurricanes, earthquakes, fires, and flood.
+A portable house that can survive hurricanes, earthquakes, fires, and floods.

-I would love to have a small house located in a beautiful place.
-I like pine forests, I like being close to the water.
-With our climate getting more violent, the prospect of owning a house built with traditional methods is a daunting one with insurance either not available or too expensive.
+Minimum Viable Product

+Can be registered as RV in California and Nevada.
+Strong enough to survive a large tree falling on it.
+External fire-suppression system.
+Non-flammable roof, walls, and windows.
+Solar with battery for 24/7 electricity.
+Heater/AC
+Composting toilet.
+Indoor shower.
+Gray water system which maybe used for gardening and fire suppression.
+Vertical garden ready.

 ## Related Projects